Lamartio/Gyro/README.md

 ```
 The above examples all create the same functionality.
 The `Subject`, `LiveData` and `Emitter` distribute state changes  and have operators like `map`, `filter` and `distinctUntilChanged`.
 All of them have an extension function to create a `Segment`, which is responsible for changing the state.

-Do notice that since `Emitter` is written in Kotlin which has null safety.
+Do notice that since `Emitter` is written in Kotlin it has has null-safety.
 Therefore it is the only one that produces a `Segment` instead of a `OptionalSegment`.

 With an observable state and a way of updating the state, we have all the ingredients for building an interactive application.
-For making the UI as simple as possible, we define an API that is an `Sender` (Gyro's alternative for Rx's `Observable`) and contains the functions necessary for the UI.
+For making the UI as simple as possible, we define an API that is a `Sender` (Gyro's alternative for Rx's `Observable`) and contains the functions necessary for the UI.

 ```kotlin
 interface Actions : Sender<State> {